 We, the undersigned, acknowledge and honor the fundamental value and dignity of all individuals.
 We collectively commit to make our workplace an environment that respects diverse experiences and is inclusive in thinking, heritage, and traditions.
 ECRI will bring these principles further into our work on improving healthcare for all populations.

-As an independent nonprofit organization improving the safety, quality, and cost-effectiveness of care across all healthcare settings, ECRI commits to taking positive action within the healthcare industry to improve delivery of service to all people, regardless of race, gender, religion, beliefs, disabilities, or personal lifestyles.
+As an independent nonprofit organization improving the safety, quality, and cost-effectiveness of care across all healthcare settings, ECRI commits to taking positive action within the healthcare industry to improve delivery of service to all people, regardless of race, gender, religion, beliefs, disabilities, sexual orientation, or personal lifestyles.

 We will hold not only our leadership accountable to that commitment, but will hold each other accountable as well.
 And we hope you, the public, will hold us accountable, also.
 We will be true to our word through our actions.